 In recent weeks, some of us were heavily involved in preparing and hosting a public CTF contest in the context of this year’s European Cyber Security Month (ECSM).
 More than 1,000 teams registered, nearly 600 solved at least one challenge.
 Unlike most other CTFs, this one was focused on industrial security.

-In this article, we give an insight into preparations and hosting of the CTF event, and discuss some lessons learned.
+In this article, we give an insight into the preparations and hosting of the CTF event and discuss some lessons learned.

 Always stay in the loop!

 The Syskron Security CTF contest was a free online cyber security competition for everyone, especially for school and university students.
 CTF means “Capture The Flag.”
 Teams had to solve security challenges to retrieve flags (text strings).
 Then, they got points for submitting the flags.

 In the following, there are some main activities when preparing the contest: